 Federal law requires the MVA to provide its customers the opportunity to apply to register to vote, or update voting information, during a driver's license or photo identification (ID) card transaction.

-Prior to your driver’s license or identification card transaction you will be given an "Applying to Register to Vote at MVA" flyer at the information counter.
-This flyer will instruct you on what to expect during the motor voter transaction.
-MVA customers will then answer the voter application questions through a computerized touch screen and their driver’s licenses or identification card signatures will be used to certify the application for voter registration.
+MVA customers will answer the voter application questions through a computerized touch screen and their driver’s licenses or identification card signatures will be used to certify the application for voter registration.
 This information is then transmitted electronically to the State Board of Elections on a nightly basis.
 This process is paperless.
 The driver’s license or identification card transaction receipt will contain information regarding contacting the State Board of Elections in the event you have not received your voter’s card within 3 weeks.

 Am I eligible to vote?

 Deadline to apply to register to vote or update your current voter registration for the Primary election is April 7, 2020.

 How can I apply to register to vote?

 You may also visit the State Board of Elections website to download an application at www.elections.state.md.us or call 1-800-222-VOTE (8683) to request an application be mailed to you.

 What if I change my address with MVA?